EmilStenstrom/friendlybit/posts/2007-05-28-min-width-and-max-width-template.md

 categories:
   - CSS
 ---
 Some problems seem to appear again and again, and one of them is **page width**.
 How wide should a site be?
 Should you adapt to 800px resolution?
 1024px?
 Fully fluid with percentages?
 Perhaps elastic using em-units?
 There are lots to choose from.
-What I&#8217;ve found is that there&#8217;s one solution that almost always works.
+What I've found is that there's one solution that almost always works.
 You most probably already know it, but I thought it might be helpful for some to have a template you just copy and use.

 The idea is to use a fluid width but limit it by using `min-width` and `max-width`.
 As with almost all CSS tricks, we do a little bit of hacking for Internet Explorer 6 (IE6).
 Link to the working [min/max template](/files/min-max-template/) is available, and an explanation follows.

-I&#8217;m picking 760px as the minimum width.
-It fits within a maximized browser window on 800&#215;600 resolution, accounting for scrollbars.
-Next we need some kind of max-width, and for this I&#8217;m going to pick 960px.
+I'm picking 760px as the minimum width.
+It fits within a maximized browser window on 800×600 resolution, accounting for scrollbars.
+Next we need some kind of max-width, and for this I'm going to pick 960px.
 I could probably go a bit higher but 960 is nicely divisible with a lot of numbers, 3, 4, 5, 6, 8, 10, 12, 15, and 16, making for nice columns (see [Gridding the 960](http://cameronmoll.com/archives/2006/12/gridding_the_960/)).
 Lastly we need some way to tell the browser to follow the width of the browser window when resizing, and width: 100% does that.

 ```css
 #wrapper {